Requirements for salvation: Obedience

 Not everyone who says to him, 'Lord'

 Christians have wondered how anyone could perform miracles in the name of Jesus Christ without him knowing them (Jesus didn't deny their claims).
-Some have suggested that they may have been people who thought they were Christians, but were not, performing miracles through the power of Satan, without realizing it.
+Some have suggested that they may have been people who thought they were Christians, but were not, performing miracles through the power of Satan without realizing it.

-These were born-again believers who had been prophesying, driving out demons and performing miracles, in the name of Jesus Christ, by the power of his Spirit.
-They had been doing what he said those who believed in him would do (Joh 14:12), which is why they were so surprised by what he said to them.
+These were born-again believers who had been driving out demons and performing miracles, in the name of Jesus Christ, by the power of his Spirit.
+They had been doing what Jesus said those who believed in him would do (Joh 14:12), which is why they were so surprised by what he said to them.

-For him to tell them that he never knew them doesn't mean that they weren't born again.
-The Greek word translated 'knew' is ginosko.
 In this context it means to be recognized by someone as belonging to them.
-It's used in the same sense in 1Co 8:3, which says that whoever loves God is known (ginosko) by God (recognized by him as belonging to him 1).
+It's used in the same sense in 1Co 8:3, which says that whoever loves God is known (ginosko) by God: recognized by him as belonging to him [1].

 Obedience of the prophets